 That was it!
 No Spanish history, nothing.

-(And I guess I should mention that I didn’t believe the 50 states thing at all.
+And I guess I should mention that I didn’t believe the “50 states” thing at all.
 How were they gonna fit 50 states into such a small country?
 Turns out I was wrong.
-They actually do have 50 provinces, which is basically the same thing.)
+They actually do have 50 provinces, which is sort of the same thing.

 Anyway, I hated learning Spanish back then because even in my little pre-adolescent brain it was clear that knowing the names of a few African animals in a foreign language was a waste of time.

-The teacher didn’t even teach us how to talk about anything we might find in Arizona, like rattlesnakes or teddybear cholla.
+The teacher didn’t teach us how to talk about anything we might find in Arizona, like rattlesnakes or scorpions or teddybear cholla.
 It was all so abstract and impractical.

 In any case…

 When we weren’t learning how to say hipopótamo and jirafa, we were watching low-budget videos of a fat guy in a dog costume – Perro Pepe – who would teach kids Spanish vocabulary.